You’ve done it! You’ve created a living batter filled with wild yeast. Now let’s see how to feed & maintain your sourdough starter.

 - What if I forget to feed my starter for several weeks?
 Honestly, I’ve gone longer than a month without feeding my starter and I haven’t killed it yet.
 Give it a feeding and see if it wakes up.
 If it’s alive, keep feeding it until it is reliably doubling in size within 4-5 hours.

 - Can I use a neglected starter as soon as it’s been fed?
 If you go more than about 2 weeks between feedings, you might want to give the starter 2-3 feedings before using.
+A starter that hasn’t been fed for weeks will be quite sluggish and your dough won’t be as lively.

 - Can I make dough with cold starter straight from the refrigerator?
 If your starter was fed a day or two before, it’s possible to use the starter straight from the refrigerator.
 Give it a float test to make sure it’s active.
 The dough may take a little longer to ferment since the temperature of the dough will be colder.

 - What is that gray liquid on top of my starter, has it died?
 It’s called “hooch” and don’t worry, your starter is still alive.
 Just stir that water back into the starter before feeding.
+Again, you might need 2 feedings to completely revive the starter since it’s been quite dormant.

 - Do I have to weigh the ingredients?
 To maintain your starter at 100% hydration it is best and most accurate to weigh your ingredients.
 If you’re just a little bit off every time you feed, eventually, your starter could be thrown out of balance.